 Studies have shown an increase in muscle growth, quicker recovery, reduced muscle soreness, enhanced performance, and reduced fatigue with BCAA supplementation.
 It may also benefit weight loss as it can increase lean body mass and decrease fat mass.
 You can use BCAAs before workouts to reduce muscle breakdown and increase energy, or after workouts to promote muscle growth.

 BCAAs have also been shown to have numerous health benefits such as improving liver health, especially in certain conditions like cirrhosis, hepatic encephalopathy and liver cancer.

 You can find higher levels of BCAAs in foods like free-range eggs, wild salmon, organic dairy, and meats, or you can supplement if you are highly active or don’t get enough through your diet.

 L-glutamine is essentially a conditional amino acid, meaning it is necessary in times of injury, illness, poor diet, or muscle wasting.
 It is also the most abundant amino acid found in the bloodstream.

 Glutamine supplementation may accelerate post-workout recovery, promote weight loss, boost athletic performance and metabolism, and reduce the susceptibility of infections in cases of increased training.

-Glutamine has many more benefits than just fitness performance; it has also been shown to reduce cravings, support gut health, improve immunity, regulate blood sugar and insulin levels, and promote brain health.
+Glutamine has many more benefits than just fitness performance; it has also been shown to reduce cravings, support gut health, improve immunity, regulate blood sugar levels, and promote brain health.